isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2926.md

 ---
-title: Netiquette Cloud Business Suite - Package A (Saas for 5 Users)
+title: Frontier e-HR Version 8 - AutomateHR eFrontier - 100 Users
 permalink: /productivity-solutions-grant/solutionrepo/solution2926
 ---

 ### Description

-Netiquette Business Suite is a cloud based solutions designed for growth stage businesses that has advance features to ease off the growing day to day challenges.
-The solutions have a library of APIs to fit various business needs .
-Netiquette is one of the first few solutions in the market to offer "Seamless Filing" feature; Seamless Filing offer SMEs to file their annual statutory filing such as "Form CS", "Annual Return" and "Simplified XBRL" directly and thus saving hours of preparation.
+Frontier e-HR HRMS assists SMEs to improve the productivity of human resource operations through a user-friendly full cloud-based application.
+Through this platform, HR department will be able to record employee's details, strengthen policies and handle regular processes such as Payroll & Performance Appraisal.
+Management team can retrieve reports to perform analysis conveniently.
+Employees have access to their HR information and perform HR related applications through web and mobile app.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Netiquette_20210474_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Frontier_e-HR_Pte_Ltd_20220021_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria